8530 Zandberg (Harelbeke)

 With the exception of the confessionals (made of wood), all the furniture of the church, altar, baptismal font, credence, desk, as well as the support of the tabernacle were made of prefabricated polished concrete.

 The statue of Notre-Dame-des-Flandres was designed by Marcel Notebaert and executed by the goldsmith Adhemar Verdroemme.
 Notebaert also made the statue of Saint Rita.
 Firmin Colardyn added the expressionist Way of the Cross in bas relief.
-He is also the author of the head of Christ.
+His brother Lieven Colardyn is the author of the head of Christ.